pktippa/learning/statistics/README.md

 ## Mean (mu)

 Mean is "Average" value of the data. i.e add up all the values in the data set and then divide by the number of values that we added

 ## Variance (sigma square)

-How much the numbers are spread out and how fare are they from mean
+How much the numbers are spread out and how far are they from mean.

 ## Standard Deviation (sigma)